This page has been changed. You can read the original here.

 When running T13 it is usual to define the setting within a Cycle Dæmon.
 The cultures and lands of the world can be defined as Group and Location Descendants of the Cycle Dæmon in your notes.
 Even if you are starting out just running a single Story it is worth keeping the notes on the world separately as the beginnings of the Cycle Dæmon.

-I personally keep information about individual countries and cities in smaller Dæmons closer to the stories they are directly involved in, as it makes costing Stories and Scenes easier, but technically they all belong to the Cycle Dæmon.
+I personally keep information about individual countries and cities in smaller Dæmons closer to the stories they are directly involved in, as it makes costing Stories and Scenes easier, but technically everything belongs to the Cycle Dæmon.

 Linking Epics, Volumes, Arcs and Stories within the Cycle

 When building your Plots it is often worth defining from your largest Rank down to your smallest, but is not necessary.
 You can begin from a single scene, extending it first into an Act, then a Story (you learn the Conflict as it is revealed to the players) and finally, due to lack of true resolution (see Conflicts further down) into an Arc, and then treat that Arc as a Frame Act of a Volume…

 However at any time you can benefit from taking a step back and looking at a bigger picture.
-It will give you more of an overview of where the plot is going, and let you construct some side-plots that explore interesting side Conflicts that may be emerging from the PCs choices.
+It will give you more of an overview of where the plot is going, and let you construct some side-plots that explore interesting side Conflicts that may be emerging from the PC’s (or NPC’s) choices.

 If you are running a Campaign where the players are playing through a huge Cycle of 16+ Conflicts all relating to the Central Conflict, you don’t (well shouldn’t) include that plot in every single scene of the whole story.
 That would get too intense.
 Instead, you may want to look at having only a single scene in any one story that pertains to the Cycle’s main Conflict, with an occasional Story that is more directly related, until the final Arc where it becomes the driving force of the whole Campaign.